Looking for the Fellow job description? You can download a copy here (PDF).

 I’m interested in QVS, but need to decide between opportunities with different application deadlines.

-Thanks for your interest in QVS!
 After initial interviews with QVS staff, applicants will need to interview with potential site placements.
 The full process takes time, but we want to make sure that the match between Fellows and site placements is a good fit for everyone.
 Although we’re unable to offer early admission, please tell QVS staff about other deadlines so we can best support you in your discernment process.
-We are also unable to defer acceptance from year to year.
+We are able to defer acceptance from year to year.

 Can I start QVS later than August or end my involvement earlier than June?